alexanderromanoff/FileManager/README.md

 The directories are printed with a slash symbol '/' in the end.

 ### stat
-Prints the number of files, diectories and the total number of entries in the given directory.
+Prints the number of files, directories and the total number of entries in the given directory.
 May take one argument - the path to a directory.
 If no argument is passed, the command will be executed at the current directory.

 ### cd